Invivoo/workshops/spring-boot/README.md

 </parent>
 ```

-Then choose the Spring Boot starter for the Spring modules required by your application (for ex : `spring-boot-starter-web`).
+Then choose the Spring Boot starter for the Spring modules required by your application. for our exemple, we will build a simple webapp serverving content from classpath:/resources.

 ```
 <dependencies>